osm0sis/PlayIntegrityFork/README.md

     Running without providing a setting triggers interactive mode, allowing you to select the setting you want from a list.

-A script by Vagelis1608 @xda for PIFork by osm0sis @xda
+A script by Vagelis1608 @ xda for PIFork by osm0sis @ xda

 ## Troubleshooting